MicrosoftDocs/dynamics365smb-docs/business-central/finance-powerbi-budget-comparison.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Budget Comparison* report provides a comparative view of your company's financial performance against budgeted targets.
-The report is laid out by month to allow for a month-to-month analysis and accounts are categorized by Income Statement or Balance Sheet.
+The **Budget Comparison** report provides a comparative view of your company's financial performance with budgeted targets.
+The report lays out data by month to offer a month-to-month analysis, and it categorizes accounts by income statement or balance sheet.

 :::image type="content" source="media/finance/budget-comparison-report.png" alt-text="Screenshot of the Budget Comparison report" lightbox="media/finance/budget-comparison-report.png":::

-## How to use the report
+## Use the report

-The target audience for the *Budget Comparison* report is
+The audiences for the report are:

 - Executives
 - Finance Managers

-As an executive or finance manager, you would use the Budget Comparison Report to monitor your company's financial performance.
+Executive or finance managers use the report to monitor your company's financial performance.
 By filtering by different G/L budgets, shortcut dimensions, and fiscal periods, you can assess performance against various benchmarks.
 Analyzing the net change and variance metrics helps you identify accounts that need attention, ultimately leading to improved planning and more strategic decision-making.

 <!-- ## Key Performance Indicators (KPIs)